Shivank-Dev/todo-app/README.md

 # todo-app
-This is just a todo app which is created in reactjs
+This is just a todo app that is created in reactjs